Activity Workshop

 Switzerland

-3d map of the Alpine Pass Route from Sargans to Montreux.
+The Alpine Pass Route from Sargans to Montreux.
 See below for descriptions and photos

-Here's a map of Switzerland showing (roughly) the Alpine Pass Route.
-As you can see, the route is fairly direct, travelling in more or less a straight line across the country.
-What you can hopefully also see from this plot, is that it is far from a flat route.
+As you can also see, it passes through the heart of the Alps and over several passes (hence the name).
 The passes are generally over 2000m, some over 2700m, but the route drops right down to the valley floors inbetween, which are often at around 1000m or lower.
 This means that there is a hefty amount of climbing and descending to be done on many of the sections.
-Exactly how much we'll find out shortly.
+A contour plot is given below.

 The scenery that the route passes through is some of the most spectacular in the country, passing through a whole swathe of the Alps and in particular the famous Berner Oberland.
 It also passes through many famous Swiss towns such as Engelberg, Meiringen, Grindelwald and Kandersteg.
 The fact that these places are reached by crossing spectacular and historically-important mountain passes makes for an immensely rewarding trip.